Apprenticeships

 What is an apprenticeship?

-An apprenticeship is a real job that combines hands on work with the opportunity to train and develop your skills, knowledge and behaviours in your chosen profession.
+An apprenticeship is a full time job that combines hands on work with the opportunity to train and develop your skills, knowledge and behaviours in your chosen profession.
 You'll gain industry-specific knowledge whilst studying for a qualification at the same time as earning a wage - it's a great way to start a profession and kickstart your career.

 Apprenticeships Are Good For Business